GameGodS3/Powershell-Hex-Color/README.md

 ## About
 Windows PowerShell is the strongest shell in the Windows Operating System and yet it is limited from customisation and colours due to its definite 16 colour values.

-PowerShell Colorizer makes it easier to change the colours of the default color palette.
+PowerShell Hex Color makes it easier to change the colours of the default color palette.
 Simply enter the Hex Value of the colour you want to add.

 __Note: Script only works for PowerShell in Windows.
 Not even in PowerShell for Linux__